Update on our letter to Gov Newsom requesting CHP help for Berkeley

 As noted above, Berkeley Police, with the assistance of UC Berkeley Police and other partners, made an arrest in the Oct 26 gunfire incident.
 The automated license plate readers (ALPRs) that SafeBears members advocated for last year played a key role in identifying the perpetrator, BPD said.

 In response to the SafeBears letter to Gov Newsom, CHP Commissioner Sean Duryee directed the CHP Golden Gate Division to meet with BPD to discuss the SafeBears request for assistance.
 While the result of those discussions was not what we had hoped, the fact that we spurred the meeting to take place is an amazing outcome.
-The discussions resulted in BPD having new points of contact within CHP and an overall strengthened relationship between the two agencies, according to BPD Chief Jen Louis.
+The discussions resulted in BPD having new points of contact within CHP and an overall strengthened relationship between the two agencies, according to BPD Chief Louis.
+(The CHP commissioner said he would follow up with SafeBears after the Golden Gate Division met with BPD, but we have not yet heard back from him.)
+UPDATE — The CHP commissioner got back to SafeBears on Nov 20.
+We greatly appreciate his facilitation of meetings between CHP and BPD and UCPD.

 While it’s frustrating to not get the outcome we wanted, overall we think our advocacy resulted in positive change.
 We’re not going to stop advocating for student safety . . . and we hope our members continue to use their voices.